pisceanfoot/solrdataimport/readme.md

-Data import from any to Solr
+Data import from cassandra to Solr
 =========================================